earlephilhower/arduino-pico/docs/ota.rst

 Where ``123`` is a sample password that you should replace with your own.

 Before implementing it in your sketch, it is a good idea to check how it works using *BasicOTA.ino* sketch available under *File > Examples > ArduinoOTA*.
 Go ahead, open *BasicOTA.ino*, uncomment the above statement that is already there, and upload the sketch.
 To make troubleshooting easier, do not modify example sketch besides what is absolutely required.
-This is including original simple ``123`` OTA password.
-Then attempt to upload sketch again (using OTA).
-After compilation is complete, once upload is about to begin, you should see prompt for password.
+This includes the original simple ``123`` OTA password.
+Then attempt to upload a sketch again (using OTA).
+After compilation is complete, once upload is about to begin, you should see a prompt for password.

-Enter the password and upload should be initiated as usual with the only difference being ``Authenticating...OK`` message visible in upload log.
+Enter the password and upload should be initiated as usual with the only difference being ``Authenticating...OK`` message visible in the upload log.

 You will not be prompted for a reentering the same password next time.
 Arduino IDE will remember it for you.
-You will see prompt for password only after reopening IDE, or if you change it in your sketch, upload the sketch and then try to upload it again.
+You will see a prompt for password only after reopening IDE, or if you change it in your sketch, upload the sketch and then try to upload it again.

 Please note, it is possible to reveal password entered previously in Arduino IDE, if IDE has not been closed since last upload.
 This can be done by enabling *Show verbose output during: upload* in *File > Preferences* and attempting to upload the module.